10 Whimsical Ear Cuffs We Cannot Help But Love

 If you are unpierced you can still slide this crawler over the earlobe and follow the same procedure.
 It will not climb as high as using a piercing but you will still be able to achieve the same effect.

-This is another piece that is simple enough to be incorporated in a lot of looks and trends.
+This is another piece that is simple enough to be incorporated into a lot of looks and trends.
 Because it is a simple arrangement of gems it does not make it so fiery you cannot incorporate it into a daily wear look.
 Paired with an off the shoulder top and your best hip-hugging jeans this piece will look great capping off the outfit.

 8. Birds on a Branch Ear Crawler